ken-power/SelfDrivingCarND-ExtendedKalmanFilter/README.md

 # Extended Kalman Filter Project

+This project is part of [Udacity](https://www.udacity.com)'s [Self-driving Car Engineer Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) program.

+The extended Kalman filter (EKF) is the nonlinear version of the Kalman filter which linearizes about an estimate of the current mean and covariance.
+In the case of well defined transition models, the EKF has been considered[1] the de facto standard in the theory of nonlinear state estimation, navigation systems, and GPS ([EKF](#References)).
+The Extended Kalman Filter is also used widely in self-driving cars and sensor fusion.

-The goal of this project is to use an Extended Kalman Filter (EKF) with noisy LiDAR and RADAR measurements to estimate the state of a moving object of interest.
+The goal of this project is to implement an Extended Kalman Filter (EKF) and use the EFK with noisy LiDAR and RADAR measurements to estimate the state of a moving object of interest.

 # Project Success Criteria